Giant barb: Physical characteristics

-Conservation status
+Conservation

 Today, few barbs live to maturity.
-The main threats are from habitat loss (e.g., pollution and dams) and overfishing.
+The main threats are habitat loss (e.g., pollution and dams) and overfishing.
 The sharp population decline is well illustrated by catch data from Cambodia, where 200 tonnes of giant barbs were caught in 1964.
 By 1980, only about 50 fish were caught, and by 2000, only 10.
 It was formerly an important fish in local catches below the Khone Phapheng Falls, but surveys between 1993 and 1999 only located a single small individual.
 Consequently, the giant barb is listed as Critically Endangered on the IUCN Red List.
 It has been entirely extirpated from the Chao Phraya River.

 In a 2005 royal decree, the Kingdom of Cambodia designated this fauna as the national fish to bring conservation awareness to this species.

 In 2005, the giant barb was successfully domesticated and reproduced for the first time at the Vietnam National Breeding Center for Southern Freshwater Aquaculture.